When you arrive

 Amsterdam's airport is called 'Amsterdam Airport Schiphol', and is located in the south-west of Amsterdam.
 Schiphol created a special landing page with commonly asked questions about travel through the airport, and measures that are currently in place to protect travellers due to the COVID-19 virus.
 We strongly advise you to read this FAQ before traveling to the country.

 Students traveling from red or orange areas (check here) need to go in self- quarantine for 10 days after arriving in the Netherlands.
 The rules on self-quarantine are published here by the Dutch government.
-We also updated our own FAQ for prospective students to tell you a bit more about what this means for you as a prospective student.
+We also updated our own FAQ to tell you a bit more about what this means for you as a prospective student.
 For students who need to order food or other essentials during quarantine, we created an information sheet on how and where to do so.
 The municipality also created a poster with house rules in times of corona.

 Public transport and taxi